You are currently viewing How to Insulate An Old House: What to Know

 Step 4: Start Insulating Your Highest Need Areas

 Next is your basement or crawl space, where a massive portion of heat tends to escape.
-Depending on how easy it is to access basement walls, this can be done DIY using fiberglass batts or rigid foam board, though professional spray foam will make the most difference.
-From here, you can move onto your exterior walls, floors, and interior walls.
+Depending on how easy it is to access the basement walls, this can be done DIY with fiberglass batts or rigid foam board, though professional spray foam will make the biggest difference.
+From here, you can move on to your exterior walls, floors, and interior walls.

 Step 5: Find the Right Contractor

-Finding the right insulation contractor that will work within your budget is essential for ensuring that projects are completed correctly without risking damage to your home.
-While some people might choose to DIY a project, there are several issues that arise, especially when it comes to ventilation or even keeping insulation out of touch with electrical fixtures.
+Finding the right insulation contractor who works within your budget is essential to ensuring projects are completed correctly without risking damage to your home.
+While some people might choose to DIY a project, several issues can arise, especially when it comes to ventilation or keeping insulation out of contact with electrical fixtures.

-For high-quality insulation installation in Northeast Pennsylvania, trust the experts at EnergySmart.
-Contact us today for a free quote to see how we can improve your energy efficiency and home comfort.
+For high-quality insulation installation in Northeast Pennsylvania, trust the experts at EnergySmart to improve home comfort and preserve your home’s character.

 FAQs